 Artist | Tutor | Writer | Inclusion advocate

-Ursula has three sons; one of whom has a rare condition called Angelman syndrome.
-Being personally involved in the disability sector in New Zealand for over 25 years has made her acutely aware of disability as a social construct that (even in the 21st century) causes a large percentage of the population to remain alienated, every single day of their lives.
-She is an advocate for inclusion and human rights, focusing on accessibility for all.
+Ursula has a son with Angelman syndrome - a rare disorder.
+Being personally involved in the disability sector in New Zealand for over 25 years has made her acutely aware of disability as a social construct that - even in the 21st century - causes a large percentage of the population to remain alienated, every single day of their lives.
+Ursula is an advocate for inclusion, diversity, and human rights - focusing on accessibility for all.